-What Can a Handyman Do in Tyler, Texas?
+What Can a Handyman Do Without a License in Tyler, Texas?

 In Texas, there is no statewide “general contractor” license for typical handyman/home repair work, but many specific trades (electrical, plumbing, HVAC) are state-licensed and off-limits without the proper license.
 In Tyler (Smith County), you typically deal with (1) state trade licensing where applicable, (2) city building permits/inspections for regulated work, and (3) Texas tax registration (sales tax if you sell taxable items).
 Texas does not publish a single statewide handyman dollar-threshold exemption; instead, what you can do is defined by whether the work falls into a regulated trade or requires a permit.